JasonGlazer/pyExpandObjects/docs/CodeStructureOverview.rst

 **Complex Value Type**

-Some values can be expressed as one of two types:
+These values can be expressed as either one of two types.

-1. static value - Number or string which does not contain '{}' for further formatting
+1. static value - Numeric or string.
 2. Dictionary mapping :

   * Required Sub-dictionary